Open Topics

 - Lukas Edman: tokenization, low-resource pretraining of LLMs, character-level models, machine translation

-- Faeze Ghorbanpour: efficient transfer learning, harmful content detection, low resource NLP, multilingual NLP, applied NLP, computational social science.
+- Faeze Ghorbanpour: efficient transfer learning, low-resource NLP, multilingual NLP, applied NLP, harmful content detection, computational social science.

 - Shu Okabe: NLP for very low-resource languages, parallel sentence mining, linguistic annotation generation, word and morphological segmentation, machine translation